CSE3320-Fall-2023/egos-2000/ASSIGNMENT2.md

 Add a user application kill.c that takes a PID as a command line parameter and kills the process that has the user supplied PID.

 You will need edit tools/mkfs.c to add your new executable to disk image.
+You will need to add a new type of proc_req: PROC_KILL and the associated code in servers.c and sys_proc.c

 ### ps
 Add functionality to the ps command in ps.c to display: